-Augmentation mammaplasty with silicone gel-filled implants is an elective surgical operation.
-Alternative treatments consist of not undergoing the surgical procedure, the use of external breast prostheses, padding, or saline-filled implants, or the transfer of other body tissues to enlarge/rebuild breast size.
+Augmentation mammaplasty with saline-filled implants is an elective surgical operation.
+Alternative treatments consist of not undergoing the surgical procedure, the use of external breast prostheses or padding, the use of silicone gel-filled implants, or the transfer of other body tissues to enlarge/rebuild breast size.
 Risks and potential complications are associated with these alternative surgical forms of treatment.